sblunt/orbitize/paper/paper.md

 4. `orbitize!` version 3 implements two prescriptions for handling multi-planet effects.
     Keplerian epicyclic motion of the primary star due to multiple orbiting bodies, following [@Lacour:2021], is discussed in the [multi-planet tutorial](https://orbitize.readthedocs.io/en/latest/tutorials/Multiplanet_Tutorial.html), and N-body interactions are discussed in [@Covarrubias:2022].
+The Keplerian epicyclic motion prescription only accounts for star-planet interactions, treating the motion of the star as a sum of Keplerians, while the N-body prescription models this effect as well as planet-planet interactions.

 5. The ability to fit in different orbital bases [@Surti:2023], [@Ferrer-Chavez:2021] (see the [changing basis](https://orbitize.readthedocs.io/en/latest/tutorials/Changing_bases_tutorial.html) tutorial).